Women’s Futsal EURO preliminary round: Belgium, Slovakia through

 Article summary

-Belgium and Slovakia have advanced to October's main round with the remaining group to be played from 16 August.
+Belgium and Slovakia have advanced to October's main round with the remaining group running until Thursday.

 Article top media content